Search more than 3,000 biographies of contemporary and classic poets.

-His books of poetry include Lost Body (George Braziller, 1986), with illustrations by Pablo Picasso, Aimé Césaire: The Collected Poetry (University of California Press, 1983), and Return to My Native Land (Penguin Books, 1969).
-He is also a playwright, and has written The Tempest (G. Borchardt, 1968), based on Shakespeare’s play, and A Season at Congo (Grove Press, 1966), among other works for the stage.
+Césaire’s books of poetry include Lost Body (George Braziller, 1986), with illustrations by Pablo Picasso; Aimé Césaire: The Collected Poetry (University of California Press, 1983); and Return to My Native Land (Penguin Books, 1969).
+He was also a playwright and wrote The Tempest (G. Borchardt, 1968), based on Shakespeare’s play, and A Season at Congo (Grove Press, 1966), among other works for the stage.
 He is also the author of Discourse on Colonialism (Monthly Review Press, 1950), a book of essays which has become a classic text of French political literature and helped establish the literary and ideological movement Negritude, a term Césaire defined as “the simple recognition of the fact that one is black, the acceptance of this fact and of our destiny as blacks, of our history and culture.”

 Césaire is a recipient of the International Nâzim Hikmet Poetry Award, the second winner in its history.
-He served as Mayor of Fort-de-France as a member of the Communist Party, and later quit the party to establish his Martinique Independent Revolution Party.
+He served as mayor of Fort-de-France as a member of the Communist Party, but later quit the party to establish his Martinique Independent Revolution Party.
 He was deeply involved in the struggle for French West Indian rights and served as the deputy to the French National Assembly.
 He retired from politics in 1993.

 Aimé Césaire died on April 17, 2008, in Fort-de-France, Martinique.